manolama/javabenching/README.md

 ## Streams Vs Iterators

 In TSDB, data points are passed through iterators when querying.
 Java 8 has a nifty new Stream feature that lets you compose flows and even run operations in parallel!
 Sounds perfect for iterating over batches of time series in parallel.
 But in practice, stream performance is *much* slower than good olde iteration.
 So while streams *look* like they'll save you a ton of code (and they can), you make a major performance tradeoff unless you're doing something so inane that an iterative mechanism would add a few more lines of code.

+## Distributed Queue's

+For 3.x we'd like a query protection mechanism that tracks queries by users and throttles them so that one user doesn't overwhelm the system.
+One way to do this is fair-use queues that requires a query coordination system with shared state.
+I'm looking at various shared queued options here to see what works the best.
+Ideally I'd like a distributed priority queue but haven't found one yet.

 ## Stack Overflow Avoidance